tomjwells/coti-python-cmd/README.md

 # Prerequisites

-Using this Python script requires that Coti's Python SDK is installed.
+Using this Python script requires that Coti's [Python SDK](https://github.com/coti-io/coti-sdk-python) be installed.
 Their SDK can be installed with

 ```
 pip install coti-wallet